 - Mix to combine the soy sauce evenly in the rice.

-- Add cooked ham and mix for about 3 to 4 minutes.
+- Add leftover ham and mix for about 3 to 4 minutes.

 - Add the vegetables that were set aside earlier and mix to combine everything.